jfj12/Candida-Albicans-RNA-seq-Project/README.md

 # RNA seq Project
+## Project Primary Goal
+To investigate differential gene expression and function of _Candida albicans_ in the presence and absence of thiamine.
+In other words, what pathways in _C albicans_ are affected or regulated by the presence or absence of thiamine?
 ## Overview of Timeline and Methods
 ### 10/29/2024 - Preliminary Sequence Analysis
 RNA from biologically-replicated _Candida albicans_ cultures grown in the presence of thiamine were extracted.
 A sequence library was prepared and ribosomal RNAs were removed